The Nest

 Before that, building improvements used to permit a rent increase of 1.04% for buildings with less than 35 apartments and a 0.92% increase for buildings with more than 35 apartments.

 The law decreased these percentages to 0.69% and 0.66%.
-Also, the new law limits eligibility for MCI work to building improvements such as windows, roofing, plumbing, and heating, whose costs will also be regulated.
+The new law also limits eligibility for MCI work to building improvements such as windows, roofing, plumbing, and heating, whose costs will also be regulated.

-Finally, buildings with fewer than 35% regulated tenants are also ineligible for MCI rent increases under the 2019 law.
+Finally, under the 2019 law, buildings with fewer than 35% regulated tenants are also ineligible for MCI rent increases.

 Rent increases